Vegan Corned Beef Hash

 - easy to make ahead and reheat!

 My father is a big breakfast eater and always made corned beef hash when I was a kid.
 It was something that I forgot about when I went vegan nearly 2 decades ago.
-That is until I started making vegan corned beef and cabbage.
+That is, until I started making vegan corned beef and cabbage, and seitan corned beef recipes.

-- Tofu – any firm or extra firm tofu that has been drained and presses. (or another meat alternative like seitan, TVP, soy curls, or jackfruit).
+- Tofu – any firm or extra-firm tofu that has been drained and pressed. (or another meat alternative like seitan, TVP, soy curls, or jackfruit).

 - Water – for the base of your marinade.